You are here

 From the mind of Chef Robert Wiedmaier (winner of Chef of the Year at the 2009 RAMMYs), this fine dining establishment is a trip to France itself.
 Consistently noted as one of the city’s best restaurants, Marcel’s offers a three-course pre-theater menu from 5 – 6:30 p.m. daily, as well as executive car service to and from the Kennedy Center for your show (call 202-296-1166 to reserve).

-Plume received a Michelin star this past October, delighting its German-born chef, Ralf Schlegel.
+Plume received a Michelin star in 2016, delighting its German-born chef, Ralf Schlegel.
 The classically trained chef executes European-inspired dishes to perfection, something best experienced off the restaurant’s prix-fixe menu.
 Once your meal is through, spend the night upstairs at the The Jefferson, one of DC’s most elegant boutique properties, housed in a historic apartment building that dates to 1923.

 Pop culture superstars surely know what luxury is all about, so why not hang with lifelike wax figures of said superstars at one of DC’s most popular museums?
 Visit Madame Tussauds Washington, DC and you and your sweetie can have your own fist-bumps with the wax-figure likenesses of Beyoncé, Taylor Swift, George Clooney, all of the U.S. presidents and many, many more.